eskp/test-challenge/Readme.md

 sleep 10
 done
 ```
-However it is more futureproof to use a proper monitoring solution like Cadvisor.
+However it is more futureproof to use a proper container stats exporter like Cadvisor.
 In a production environment Cadvisor can then be scraped by a monitoring solution, such as Prometheus, for historical retrieval.
 - Add CI/CD and tests